-Nominal gross domestic product uses the current market prices to get its overall value. for inflation, it adjusts those prices to reflect important changes in the economy.
+The nominal gross domestic product uses the current market prices to get its overall value. for inflation, it adjusts those prices to reflect important changes in the economy.
 Nominal GDP can be used as an assessment of the current economy for the current prices of goods and services.
 With nominal GDP, the measure focuses on the actual production.
-This is different than real GDP, and is the reason the final figure for nominal can inflate the growth figure.
+This is different than real GDP and is the reason the final figure for nominal can inflate the growth figure.
 Calculating year to year shows great numbers for production but doesn’t take economic participants into account.
 That means in five years, a country’s nominal GDP will show massive growth but not include the vanishing purchasing power of consumers and investors.

 In order to calculate real GDP, you need to know the nominal GDP.
 The rate of inflation is used together with nominal GDP to get the real GDP.
-By dividing the nominal GDP to the real GDP, you get the raw numbers.
-This gives you the deflator, or the inflation-less numbers known as real GDP.
+By dividing the nominal GDP by the real GDP, you get the raw numbers.
+This gives you the deflator or the inflation-less numbers known as real GDP.
 An 11-dollar bag of fruit with a 10 percent inflation rate would have a deflator of 1.1 to use in the calculation.
 Your real GDP in this scenario would be 10 dollars.
 On the consumer level, that is a small number to deal with.
 When dealing with an economy, the actual inflation numbers are tremendous.
 That is why real GDP is a massive influencer of policies.

 Politics is the biggest platform for real GDP when discussing a country’s debt.
 Nominal GDP comes off as just another large number during a discussion.
-But by learning how to calculate real GDP, it gives more insight into how a country operates financially.
-Sovereign debt and GDP expansion paints a clearer picture than discussion nominal GDP numbers.
+But by learning how to calculate real GDP, gives more insight into how a country operates financially.
+Sovereign debt and GDP expansion paint a clearer picture than discussion nominal GDP numbers.
 Debt is a major issue with any country, so GDP will always be a mandatory talking point to shine a light on it.

 The Journey Is Just Beginning